 Mrs. Tebo-Piccione resides in New Hampshire with her husband and daughter.

-Jenny Willett was appointed as the Vocational Rehabilitation and Employment (VR&E) Officer for the VA Regional Offices in Boston, MA, Manchester, NH, and White River Junction, VT in April 2019.
+Jenny Willett was appointed as the Veteran Readiness and Employment (VR&E) Officer for the VA Regional Offices in Boston, MA, Manchester, NH, and White River Junction, VT in April 2019.
 In this position, she is responsible for providing managerial and administrative leadership for the VR&E Division.
 In addition to the VR&E staff located at the Regional Offices, she is also responsible for remotely managing VR&E employees at 2 outbased sites.

 Ms. Willett served as a Management Analyst for the Director’s Office in VR&E Service from 2016 to 2019.
 She served as a coordinator and task manager on designated matters relative to program management, administration, and coordination.
 Ms. Willett was instrumental in moving VR&E Service to a paperless environment for their concurrence process.
 She began her federal career as a Vocational Rehabilitation Counselor at the Togus Regional Office from 2009 to 2016.